Daniel-J-Glass/JobsGPT/README.md

 3. Set up the resume
 4. Set up the job postings you want to apply to
 5. Fill in config.json and summarizer_config.json
-6. Run the script (You need to click submit)
+6. Navigate to the LinkedIn-Easy-Apply-Bot directory and run the script (You need to click submit on each job application by default)
 7. Fill in the <user>-Details.txt as questions come up that the bot doesn't know
 8. Once the bot is accurate enough, you can disable the "test" variable in easyapplybot.py.